morganney/magic-comments-loader/README.md

 #### With options

-When using the loaders `options` configure the magic comments by using their name as a key in the options object.
-You can provide a simple value to take on default behavior of the comment.
+The loader `options` is an object with keys corresponding to the names of supported magic comments.
+The following comments have a default behavior and do not require configuration beyond specifying where they should be applied (globally, or to certain files).

 ```js
 module: {